 Rhode Island’s Department of Health notes that, since 2009, deaths from prescription drug overdose have leveled off, but overall there has been a trend of increasing deaths from illicit drugs.
 The potent painkiller, fentanyl, often produced illicitly, continues to be used by dealers to bolster other drugs like cocaine or meth in minute but dangerous amounts, frequently resulting in lethal overdoses.

 In 2018, the state pointed to fentanyl’s widespread presence as a major reason why it was unable to curb its overdose death rates by its goal of a third.
-Benzodiazepines, such as Xanax and Klonopin, are commonly mixed with painkillers to dangerous or deadly results, and play a large role in Rhode Island overdoses.
+Benzodiazepines are commonly mixed with painkillers to dangerous or deadly results, and play a large role in Rhode Island overdoses.
 The state ranked fourth highest in the nation and first in New England in 2016 for its number of benzodiazepine prescriptions.